-Library 21c Fund - \$194,500 expenditures
+Library 21c Fund: \$194,500 expenditures

 The purpose of this fund is to account for all capital expenditures related to the Library 21c facility.
-This fund is ongoing, and it will account for all financial activities related to capital projects for this facility in the future.
+This fund is ongoing and accounts for all financial activities related to capital projects for this facility in the future.

-Capital Reserve Fund - \$1,837,745 expenditures
+Capital Reserve Fund: \$1,837,745 expenditures

-Its purpose is to account for the accumulation of funds to be used on projects specifically identified in future years, which are not funded in either the other Capital Projects Funds (described above), a Special Revenue Fund, or any designated fund included within the General Fund.
+The purpose of this fund is to account for the accumulation of funds to be used on projects specifically identified in future years, which are not funded in either the other Capital Projects Funds (described above), a Special Revenue Fund, or any designated fund included within the General Fund.

 The 2022 Budget includes \$754,500 for various facility-related projects.
-Such projects include, but are not limited to, bookmobile replacement (\$324,000), furniture replacement, equipment replacement, vehicle replacement, purchases of land for future expansion, construction of new facilities, and renovation projects related to existing facilities.
+Such projects include, but are not limited to, bookmobile replacement (\$324,000), furniture replacement, equipment replacement, vehicle replacement, and renovation projects related to existing facilities.